Nemocas/AbstractAlgebra.jl/docs/src/module.md

 ## Types and parents

-AbstractAlgebra provides two abstract types for modules and their elements:
+AbstractAlgebra provides two abstract types for finitely presented modules and their elements:

-  * `Module{T}` is the abstract type for module parent types
+  * `FPModule{T}` is the abstract type for finitely presented module parent types
-  * `ModuleElem{T}` is the abstract type for module element types
+  * `FPModuleElem{T}` is the abstract type for finitely presented module element types

 Note that the abstract types are parameterised.
 The type `T` should usually be the type of elements of the ring the module is over.

 ## Required functionality for modules